An Introduction (or: What I Know of Me so Far)

 My shoe of choice (two, in fact): Wal-Mart specials

 The approach to the indistinct summit is not required to earn thru-hiker accolades; it’s not officially part of the Appalachian Trail.
+It’s purely preamble.
 Most hiker hopefuls are escorted up by gas guzzler, to a short distance from Springer.
 We didn’t do this.
 It wasn’t because we preferred to avoid polluting or paying.
 We walked because it doesn’t matter what a strip of dirt is named; if it exists, I want to be on it.
 If it provides sublimity and serenity, as the approach trail does, it’s all the better.
+You frequently hear about the last hurrah, but you seldom hear about the first hurrah.
+This was it.

 Our strip of dirt was a strip of snow.
 Creaking snow.
 The frozen stuff had blown in all day; the higher we went, the more things began to take it up, flake it up, a notch.
 It felt as though it was January 84th, not March 25th, like were inside a violently-shaken snow globe.
 Because of the muddiness, the steepness, and the tripping wind, every step was an ordeal.
 The Appalachian Trail ought to come with a warning. (“If I go, there will be trouble.”)
 Not a word was heard, but Ruth and I wondered what we got ourselves into, despite the sublimity and serenity.
 If there was supposed to be a sense of belonging going on, it didn’t belong to us.